In the chaos

 Something that made people reorient their understanding of God.

-For some people, this was not something they could accept.
+people, this was not something they could accept.

 they refused to accept that something could happen,